 Let’s look at that hypothetical million dollar house in Silicon Valley once more and this time have a look at what can happen to the sales price with the terms, timing & number of offers in mind.

-This is not comprehensive, of course, it’s just to give you an idea of how pricing can be influenced (and hopefully to dispell the idea that a house, condo or townhouse is worth exactly one precise amount).
+This is not comprehensive, of course, it’s just to give you an idea of how pricing can be influenced (and hopefully to dispel the idea that a house, condo or townhouse is worth exactly one precise amount).
 If the home’s impossible to see (requires too much notice, or has to be by appointment only but the agent’s cell phone rolls to voice mail and then the VM is full) has terrible odors or creepy occupants who don’t leave the house when the buyer is viewing it or it’s on the market for 2 years before selling – it will sell for less.
 To say nothing of what happens to the purchase price if it’s a short sale, bank owned or stigmatized property.
 Most of all, I want to give the sense that the price where the home will sell has a lot to do with how fast it sells, how many bidders there are and what the terms are like.

-Last fall I did a series of posts aimed at buyers who were facing multiple offer situations.
+Awhile back I did a series of posts aimed at buyers who were facing multiple offer situations.
 If you would like more information on the contract or purchase agreement terms and how they impact positioning and pricing of offers, please have a read.